North Coast Water Board Program Priorities

 The primary mission of the Site Cleanup Program (SCP) and the Department of Defense programs is to oversee and regulate sites that have the potential to impact groundwater, human health or sensitive receptors, such as waters of the state.
 We accomplish this by using state and federal laws and policies.

 The Underground Storage Tank (UST) program addresses leak prevention, oversight of leaking underground tank cleanups, and reimbursement to responsible parties conducting cleanups.
 This work focuses on the investigation and cleanup of contaminated groundwater and the protection of public health from contaminated groundwater, soil and soil vapor.
-We are actively directing the cleanup work at approximately 112 leaking underground tank sites throughout the region.
+The program is actively directing the cleanup work at approximately 98 leaking underground tank sites throughout the region.

 Cleanups unit staff continue to monitor perfluorinated chemicals (collectively known as PFAS) in groundwater in our region from airports, bulk fuel facilities and metal plating facilities.